Home Calendar Activities Troop Leadership Patrols Photo Albums

 Camp Sequassen is located just north of Torrington in one of the most diversified forests found on one tract of land in the state of Connecticut.
 Meals for hundreds of scouts are prepared by a professional food service in the Dining Hall.
 Scouts can take advantage of fully equipped program centers including Aquatics, Scoutcraft, Ecology, Handicrafts, Shooting Sports and Sports/STEM.
 Senior scouts can elect to participate in high adventure activities such as COPE*, vertical climbing, rock climbing and off-camp tubing.
 Camp Sequassen is managed by an experienced staff dedicated to providing a superior experience.
 A comprehesive Leaders' Guide describes the programs, activities, opportunities and rules.

 For summer camp to be a fun, learning experience for scouts, adult volunteers are needed.
 This is a great opportunity to spend time with your son and create great memories.
-Please sign up here.
+A sign up page for adults will be posted soon.

 Fees, Forms and Important Dates